 Syphilis is a notorious STD that can cause very serious health problems if it’s not treated.
 Syphilis is divided into stages (primary, secondary, latent, and tertiary).
 There are different signs and symptoms associated with each stage.

 Syphilis can result from direct contact during vaginal, anal, or oral sex.
 Tragically, it can be transmitted from an infected mother to her baby.

 Hepatitis A, B, and CHepatitis is an inflammation of the liver.
-The liver is a vital organ that process nutrients, filters the blood, and fights infections.
+The liver is a vital organ that processes nutrients, filters the blood, and fights infections.
 When the liver is inflamed or damaged, its functions can be affected.
 Heavy alcohol use, toxins, some medications, and certain medical conditions can cause hepatitis.
-However, hepatitis is often caused by a virus found in semen, vaginal fluids and saliva.
+However, hepatitis is often caused by a virus found in semen, vaginal fluids, and saliva.

 Herpes simplex virus

 Genital herpes is another common STD that any sexually active person can get.
 Most people with this virus don’t have symptoms.
 Even without signs of the disease, herpes can be passed on to sex partners.